Frequently Asked Questions

 Do I need to bring my own bike?

-You can if you want, but Red Mountain is fully equipped with mountain and touring bikes, helmets and other gear.
-On our road-bike tours, our van will follow you, so if you poop out, you can hop in at any time.
+You can if you want, but Red Mountain is fully equipped with road bikes and helmets.
+On our road-bike tours, our van is standing by in case you poop out.
 For more seasoned road bike enthusiasts,bike rental is suggested through Red Rock Bicycle, 435-674-3185.
 They will deliver to the resort.

 Do you have a pool?

-We have an indoor pool open year round, and two outdoor seasonal pools.
+We have an indoor pool open year round, and two outdoor seasonal pools that are open mid March through - November.

 What is there to do at night?